LI.FI Documentation

 Route

 A "Route" object represents an entire transfer, whether it occurs within one single chain, such as a token swap, or across chains.
 It summarizes transfer details, featuring properties prefixed with from for source information, including the originating chain, transferred funds, and sender address.
 Conversely, to-prefixed properties denote destination specifics, such as the target chain, received funds, and recipient address.
 These attributes collectively define transfer parameters, facilitating seamless execution within applications or platforms.
-Each Route object includes one or more Step Objects that represent the individual transactions of that Route.
+Each Route object includes one or more Step that represent the individual transactions of that Route.

 interface Route {